dieguezthiago/create-repo-action/README.md

 # Create New Repository GitHub Action

 This GitHub Action automates the process of creating a new repository within the user's GitHub account.
-It allows you to specify the repository name and whether the repository should be private or public.
+It allows you to specify the repository name, privacy setting, and Personal Access Token (PAT) for authentication.

 ## Inputs